Lord Kenya: Awards

 Lord Kenya was nominated as the Artist of the Year while the title track of his second album Sika Baa also nominated as Rap Music of the Year at the first Ghana Music Awards.
-Winner of the Hiplife Album of the Year at the Ghana Music Award 2001, Best Ghanaian Rap Music Award at the Anansekrom Festival in Canada 2000, as well as a string of nominations elsewhere.
+He is the winner of the Hiplife Album of the Year at the Ghana Music Award 2001 and Best Ghanaian Rap Music Award at the Anansekrom Festival in Canada 2000, as well as a string of nominations elsewhere.
+The albums Sika Baa (1999) and Yeesom Sika (2001) are Lord Kenya's albums which secured his status as a legendary figure in Ghanaian hiplife.
+On October 28, 2010 award winning Ghanaian hiplife artist lord kenya gave up secular music to become an evangelist after a said spiritual experience.

-Conversion and Ministry
+Conversion and ministry

 He had an encounter with the Holy Spirit on 28 October 2010 and has not looked back ever since.
 He is the leader of the Face of Grace Covenant Temple at Ahodwo in Kumasi.
 He launched his Gospel album 'Christlife' in 2011.
 He has given up the rights to his hiplife albums and has no interest in their royalties.
 The switch was not easy in the beginning, especially with his financial status but he was happy with his new life because it would save his soul.